 Looking to buy an established business or capitalize on your professional expertise through the acquisition of a franchise?
-McMurry & Swift, Inc. acts as your business advisor in Lakewood, WA, assisting you in buying a business you can successfully develop.
+McMurry & Swift, Inc. acts as your business advisor in Tacoma, WA, assisting you in buying a business you can successfully develop.
 Whether you’re looking for sustainable passive income or are ready to take the helm and be your own boss, our adept team will put in the work to make your vision of acquisition a reality.

-From meeting the seller and learning about the business, to examining fundamentals and cash flow analysis in Lakewood, WA, our seasoned team provides the due diligence when investigating every acquisition opportunity.
+From meeting the seller and learning about the business, to examining fundamentals and cash flow analysis in Tacoma, WA, our seasoned team provides the due diligence when investigating every acquisition opportunity.
 And, when you’re ready to put in an offer on a thoroughly-vetted business, we’ll be there to assist you, including counter-offers and negotiation of terms.
 When it comes time to sign the closing paperwork, we promise you’ll put pen to paper with confidence.

 1. Before Calling A Broker